jpasqua/MultiMon/README.md

 Finally, the `/dev` page also has a `Request Reboot` button.
 If you press the button you will be presented with a popup in your browser asking if you are sure.
 If you confirm, *MultiMon* will go to a "Reboot Screen" that displays a red reboot button and a green cancel button.
 The user must press and hold the reboot button for 1 second to confirm a reboot.
 Pressing cancel will resume normal operation.
 Pressing no button for 1 minute will behave as if the cancel button was pressed.

 ## Adding Screens
-To add a news Screen, you need to implment a new subclass of Screen that knows how to display itself (using the [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI) library), and how to update itself on a periodic basis if the data it displays changes.
+To add a news Screen, you need to implement a new subclass of Screen that knows how to display itself (using the [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI) library), and how to update itself on a periodic basis if the data it displays changes.
 The screen must also implement at least minimal navigation capability (i.e. a tap that takes the user to the next screen or back to the home screen).
 Look at some of the existing screens for examples.

 If you'd rather not deal with the graphics library yourself, you can create screens without code using the [plugin](#dev-exp) mechanism described below.